ItsCoolOnMars/dota-vision-simulation/README.md

 # dota-vision-simulation

+This project is a fork of [dota-vision-simulation](https://github.com/devilesk/dota-vision-simulation)

 ## Example

 View demo in www/ folder and src/app.js for source code.

-See [dota-interactive-map](https://github.com/devilesk/dota-interactive-map) for another application.
+See [dota-interactive-map](https://github.com/leamare/dota-interactive-map) for another application.

 ## Usage